 BENEFITS OF ESTABLISHING A TRUST

 Depending on your personal financial situation, there may be advantages to establishing a trust.
-The most common reason is to avoid probate or to protect you or your loved one(s) assets if government benefits are needed.
+The most common reason our clients engage in trust planning is to protect their assets if means tested government benefits are needed.
 If the trust that you establish terminates upon the death of the donor, property that is in the trust at the time of the grantor’s death will pass to the beneficiary(ies) by the terms of the trust without requiring probate.
 This generally saves time and money for the beneficiaries.
 A probate proceeding might result in a will contest by a disgruntled heir, and the statutory requirements of probate mandate that all interested parties be cited.
 Certain trusts can also result in tax advantages both for the donor and the beneficiary.
 Trusts may be used to protect property from creditors, to help the grantor qualify for Medicaid, or simply to provide for someone else to manage and invest the trust property for the grantor and or the named beneficiaries.
 Contrasted with wills, trusts are private documents and only those with a direct interest in the trust are required to know of the trust terms, assets and distributions.
 However, trusts are not for everyone, and there are costs involved in setting them up.
 Together with an elder law attorney, you should evaluate if the costs outweigh the benefits for your specific planning needs.
 Don’t be pushed into establishing a trust without knowing all of the costs that are involved, as well as the tax implications and the alternatives.

 TYPES OF TRUSTS

-Irrevocable Inter Vivos Trust: An irrevocable trust is created during the life of the grantor.
+Irrevocable Trusts: An irrevocable inter vivos trust is created during the life of the grantor.
 The grantor does not retain the right to amend, revoke or terminate the trust after it is established.
-Any property placed into the trust may only be distributed by the trustee as provided for in the trust instrument itself.
+Property titled into the trust may only be distributed by the trustee as provided for in the trust instrument itself.
 The donor can provide that he or she will or will not receive principal distributions and or income earned on the trust property.
 Depending on the terms of the trust, the assets placed in the irrevocable trust may or may not be considered available for Medicaid purposes.
-Irrevocable trusts, where the donor retains the right to income only, also known as a “Medicaid Income Only Trust” is a popular tool for Medicaid planning.
+Irrevocable trusts, where the donor retains the right to income only, and not to principal, also known as a “Medicaid Income Only Trust” is a popular tool for Medicaid planning.
+Many clients use this type of trust to protect their primary residence, second home, and or other assets, while qualifying for public benefits, if needed, in the future.

-Supplemental Needs Trust: A supplemental needs trust (SNT), also known as a special needs trust, is a type of trust used to “supplement” care and needs while on a government benefit program.
+Supplemental Needs Trust: A supplemental needs trust (SNT), also known as a special needs trust, is a type of trust used to “supplement” the care and needs of a disabled person on means-tested government benefits.
 It can be created by the donor during life or be created as part of a will.
-Its purpose is to supplement, not supplant, benefits that the beneficiary may receive.
-As long as the statutory requirements to establish an SNT are satisfied, the assets transferred to an SNT will not be treated as an available resource for public benefit eligibility purposes.
+Its purpose is to supplement, not supplant, benefits that the beneficiary is eligible to receive.
+Provided that the statutory requirements to establish an SNT are satisfied, and depending on the timing of the transfer to the SNT, the assets transferred to an SNT will not be treated as an available resource for public benefit eligibility purposes.
 Basically, the money in the SNT becomes invisible to government benefit programs.
 The SNT is commonly used in NY for both Medicaid and SSI program recipients to provide funds to pay for the things that Medicaid and SSI do not cover.

-There are three common types of SNT’s: self settled using the beneficiaries’ own money; third party using other people’s money; and pooled income, using the beneficiary’s monthly surplus income.
+There are three common types of SNT’s: self-settled using the beneficiary’s own money; third-party using other people’s money; and pooled income, using the beneficiary’s monthly surplus income.

-For a self-settled SNT, the person must be under 65 years, the trust must be established by a parent, grandparent, legal guardian, or court, the person must be disabled, and there must be a pay-back provision to Medicaid at the death of the beneficiary from any funds remaining in the SNT at the termination of the trust for Medicaid benefits paid.
+For a self-settled SNT, the person must be under 65 years, the trust must be established by a parent, grandparent, legal guardian, or court, the person must be disabled, and there must be a pay-back provision to Medicaid at the death of the beneficiary from any funds remaining in the SNT at the termination of the trust for all Medicaid benefits paid during the beneficiary's lifetime.

-A third party SNT has no age limit for the beneficiary, no pay-back provision to Medicaid, and at death, the funds remaining in the SNT can be directed to another person.
+A third-party SNT has no age limit for the beneficiary, no pay-back provision to Medicaid, and at death, the funds remaining in the SNT can be directed to another person(s).

 The SNT can spend the trust money on anything not covered by the Medicaid program.
 Common uses include additional home care services not provided by Medicaid, entertainment, travel, technology, utilities, furnishings, an automobile, a home, or other luxury items.
+No cash can be given to the SNT beneficiary at any time.
 If the SNT beneficiary is on SSI, payment for shelter will reduce the SSI Benefit by up to one third.
 There is no reduction for Medicaid benefits.

-Pooled Income Trust: The Pooled Income Trust is a first party special needs trust available to disabled persons over age 65.
-It is often the best way for elderly recipients receiving public benefits to avoid losing their “surplus income”, the amount earned by the Medicaid recipient above the Medicaid limit ($859.00 in 2019 with a $20.00 disregard in New York City), to Medicaid.
+The Pooled Income Trust is a first-party special needs trust available to disabled persons of all ages.
+It is often the best way for elderly recipients receiving means-tested public benefits to avoid losing their “surplus income”, the amount above the Medicaid limit ($884.00 in 2021 plus a $20.00 disregard depending on the county), to Medicaid.

 There are numerous nonprofit organizations in New York State which have pooled income trusts.
 By establishing a pooled income trust, you create a vehicle for sheltering your surplus income for your use and benefit, often enabling you to remain in the community.
 The pooled income trust, once established, allows you to deposit your surplus income into a separate trust account maintained for you and not have those funds considered available to you by Medicaid.
 Money comes out to cover anything not covered by Medicaid, thus, your surplus income can be used for your needs rather than going to Medicaid as a spend down.